danielravina/spendy-on-rails/README.md

 Speny On Rails
 ===

-A Cleaner, better and awesomer version for [Spendy.ca](http://Spendy.ca) using Rails and Twitter Bootstrap
+A Cleaner, better and awesomer version for [Spendy.ca](http://Spendy.ca) (my old PHP site) Using Rails and Twitter Bootstrap

 Screenshots: